From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 Nacha’s latest bulletin is more than a technical update.
 It’s a clear statement: the era of “check-the-box” compliance is over.
 Banks must be able to prove that audits are conducted, and TPS must be prepared to deliver them.

-But here’s the good news: LexAlign provides the framework for doing just that — helping ODFIs and TPS move from promises to satisfactory proof, at scale.
+But here’s the good news: Lexalign provides the framework for doing just that — helping ODFIs and TPS move from promises to satisfactory proof, at scale.

-Learn more about how LexAlign supports ODFI and TPS compliance, talk to our team
+Learn more about how Lexalign supports ODFI and TPS compliance, talk to our team

 The Hidden “Gotcha” Within Nacha’s New Fraud Monitoring Rule